avneesh0612/hashnode-blogs/ckwudvyrn008az6s19q8ehqr7.md

 > Hashnode is a free developer blogging platform that allows you to publish articles on your domain and helps you stay connected with a global developer community.

-If you want to know more about hashnode, check out there [website](https://hashnode.com/@avneesh0612/joinme).
+If you want to know more about hashnode, check out their [website](https://hashnode.com/@avneesh0612/joinme).

 ## Become a Hashnode Ambassador